Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Discussion

-In figure \ref{fig:lx_Lehm16} we compared the $L_X-\mathrm{SFR}-M_*$ relation of our sample with recent observations of galaxies within the Virgo cluster from \cite{Soria+2022}.
+In Fig. \ref{fig:lx_Lehm16} we compare the $L_X-\mathrm{SFR}-M_*$ relation of our sample with recent observations of galaxies within the Virgo cluster from \citet{Soria+2022} (S22).
 We find excellent agreement with our data.
 Due to the break in our $L_X - \mathrm{SFR}$ relation for HMXBs our expected transition of LMXB to HMXB dominated galaxies, around $\log \mathrm{sSFR} \eqsim -10.5$), allows for slightly lower $L_X$ compared to a linear scaling in $L_X-\mathrm{SFR}$.
 The normalization of our $L_X-\mathrm{SFR}$ relation in the limit of high sSFR appears to be higher compared to the selected studies.
-In fact our model does not rule out the purely linear $L_X-\mathrm{SFR}-M_*$ relation and is equally consistent to the model in eq. \eqref{eq:Lehm16} if we consider a lower normalization for the $L_X-\mathrm{SFR}$ relation.
+In fact our model does not rule out the purely linear $L_X-\mathrm{SFR}-M_*$ relation and is equally consistent to the model in Eq. \eqref{eq:Lehm16} if we consider a lower normalization for the $L_X-\mathrm{SFR}$ relation.
+Interestingly, model 5 of \citet{Aird+2017} shows a sublinear normalization in the SFR component that also leads to a much better representation of the S22 data compared to the L19 model.
+They argue that the nonlinear SFR dependence may arise from differences in the properties of the stellar population, such as age and metallicity \citep[see, e.g.,][]{Fragos+2013a}, across a given mass range of galaxies.
+Combining galaxies of different redshifts thus neglects changes in stellar properties contributing to differences in the total X-ray emission per unit SFR.
+A similar line of argument is raised by \citet{Soria+2022} who claim that their observed incompatibility with the L19 models is caused either by the galaxy cluster environment or by unaccounted properties such as metallicity.

-\subsection{Average Galaxy spectra}
+\subsection{Average galaxy spectra}